BjornKennethHolmstrom/website/src/routes/whitepapers/beyond-integration/sections/part-0.md

 But in my mid-twenties, something started shifting.
 I began practicing yoga—casually at first, then more regularly.
 And I noticed something strange: the things I was studying—control systems, signal processing, optimization, information theory—they all seemed mysteriously interconnected in ways my professors never mentioned.
 Not just mathematically connected, but *meaningfully* connected.
 As if they were all describing the same underlying pattern from different angles.

-I dismissed it as pattern-recognition gone haywire.
+Some might dismiss it as pattern-recognition gone haywire.
 The brain seeing connections where none exist.
 Classic apophenia.

 By my mid-thirties, I was practicing yoga every morning.
 I felt more aligned, more purposeful.
 I also started noticing what you might call "synchronicities"—meaningful coincidences that seemed too perfect to be random.
 I knew this was "magical thinking," the kind of thing skeptics rightfully mock.
 But the experiences kept happening.